NativeScript/firebase/packages/firebase-admob/README.md

 ```
 #### Rewarded ad Events

-RewardAd emits the following ly¡ifecycle events that you can listen to:
+RewardAd emits the following lifecycle events that you can listen to:

 ```ts
 ad.onAdEvent((event, error, data) => {